mleworkshop/mleworkshop.github.io/editions/mle2022/index.md

 - 11:00 − _Classification and Mapping of Layout Algorithms for Usage in Graph-Like Modeling Languages_<br />
             by Gregor Wrobel and Robert Scheffler ([paper](/editions/mle2022/papers/WrobelScheffler_ClassificationMapping_MLE2022_cr_final.pdf)).

-- 11:30 − _Generalized Architecture for Client-Agnostic Hybrid Model Editors as a Service_<br />
+- 11:30 − _A General Architecture for Client-Agnostic Hybrid Model Editors as a Service_<br />
-            by Liam Walsh, Karim Jahed and Juergen Dingel.
+            by Liam Walsh, Karim Jahed and Juergen Dingel ([paper](/editions/mle2022/papers/Hybrid_Language_Servers.pdf)).

 ### Lunch break (12:00 − 13:30)